 David Bowie uses the Amen for his foray into the world of drum ‘n’ bass, “Little Wonder.”
 It’s not one of his strongest tunes, but I give him huge points for trying.

 The most current hip-hop song I could find that uses the Amen is Lupe Fiasco’s “Streets On Fire.”

 As the Nate Harrison documentary points out, the Amen pops up in quite a few TV commercials.
 It’s made its way into some theme songs, too, most notably the one from Futurama:

-Do you still think that sampling is stealing?
+Do you believe that sampling is stealing?
 I don’t mean monetarily, I mean artistically.
 Do you think that there’s something unoriginal in all these uses of the Amen break?
 Do you think that the way Aphex Twin or Lupe Fiasco recontextualizes the break is somehow a lesser creative act than getting out a drum kit and playing something?
 You can probably guess where I stand.

 Why is the Amen break so magical?

 Producers talk about how funky and passionate the Amen is, how compressed and dirty the drum sounds are, how much hip syncopation it uses in its second half.
 But what if there’s a mathematical explanation for the break’s popularity?
 Michael Schneider has a theory that the Amen Break sounds so good because it’s structured around the golden ratio.

 Is there anything to this theory?
 You be the judge.